mossblaser/phd_thesis/README.md

 Subsequent builds take about a minute as most of this stuff is cached in later runs.

+The loose abstract page can be produced using:

+    $ pdflatex -shell-escape looseAbstract
+    $ pdflatex -shell-escape looseAbstract
+    $ pdflatex -shell-escape looseAbstract

 Implementation notes (yes, implementation...)
 ---------------------------------------------